its-rigs/Trolly/README.md

 ## Overview

 There are a number of methods for each of the Trello objects.
-Some accept query parameters, these are for API methods that will accept a wide range of valuess and return a lot of information.
+Some accept query parameters, these are for API methods that will accept a wide range of values and return a lot of information.
 For example [GET Boards](https://trello.com/docs/api/board/index.html#get-1-boards-board-id) will take a lot of query parameters to allow you to whittle down the information to the bar minimum.
 This is extremely useful for extending the classes without much extra programming.